 Phishing attacks have come a long way from the Nigerian 419 scams that introduced many of us to the concept of phishing in the 1990s.
 While early scams were largely focused on tricking recipients into sending a small fee in advance of a large payment that would never appear, modern phishing attacks more frequently go after login credentials for online banking or services like Dropbox and Google Apps.
 At the same time, the attacks often use social engineering and sophisticated coding to make them harder to detect and more likely to trick recipients into divulging credentials or other personal information.

-In this case, customers received emails with the subject "Yοur NAB accοunt requires an additiοnal verificatiοn".
+In this case, customers received an NAB phishing email with the subject "Yοur NAB accοunt requires an additiοnal verificatiοn".
 The content of the email was designed to trick recipients into opening an HTML attachment to verify the login credentials for an account that might be suspended.
-Figure 1 shows a sample of the emails in this campaign.
+Figure 1 shows a sample of an NAB banking scam email from this campaign.

-Figure 1: Sample phishing email from the recent NAB campaign
+Figure 1: Sample NAB phishing email from the recent NAB campaign

 Even though text of the message looks legitimate, the letter "o" of the text was substituted with the Greek Unicode letter ο, which also looks like "o" to avoid detection by anti-spam filters.
 A hexadecimal view of the first sentence in the email shows the substitution: